What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 It is possible to make the following suggestions and include them in the application:

-(a) Reviewers
+(a) Reviewers for the dissertation

 (b) Composition of the Examination Board